Mark DiVecchio's O-Gauge Train Layouts

 The Next Step - Connecting directly from RTC program to the WIU/WTIU

 When I started my work on RTC, I used a wired interface to connect the PC to the TIU.
 Later, I learned how to use a CC1101 radio to connect directly.
 The radio was connected to the PC using a USB cable.
 Now the ultimate(?) implementation - I can get rid of the USB cable and Radio by using WiFi to connect to the TIU (the WIU or WTIU).
-I extended this so that now I can also connect using WiFi to my RFID tag detectors distributed over the layout.

 Though connecting to the TIU via WiFi is nice, the real advantage is having a dozen or more RFID tag detectors around my layout and not having to have them wired together in series and then wired to my computer.
 If you look on my RFID tag detectors page, you can see the "ole" RS232 wired connection scheme.